 Problem-solving is a motivating task.
 Your problem is how to provide an engaging learning experience that turns information into knowledge that gets transferred to real world situations.
 This takes understanding how the mind works and how people process information.

 You might get inspired by reading about the workings of the brain and about how people learn.
-Some resources are: How to Learn Cognitive Psychology and How the Mind Works by Stephen Pinker.
+See How the Mind Works by Stephen Pinker.
 When you’re reminded of how astounding the human brain is, you may find it motivating to apply more learning theory and brain science to your work.

 Take some time to check out other eLearning courses around the web.
 You’ll find people are coming up with great ideas for interactions, treatments, visuals and instructional strategies.
 Finding new ideas might inspire you to try a few out yourself.
 Here’s a resource for finding online courses and demos.